garylirocks/quickrefs/azure-backup.markdown

   - custom VHD in a storage account
   - or a generalized(sysprepped), *deallocated* VM

+If you **capture** an image of a running VM, the image could be:

+  - **Generalized**: VMs created from this image require hostname, admin user, and other VM related setup to be completed on first boot
+    - **The VM will be stopped and can't be used anymore !!**
+    - But, seems like I could create a generalized image version just from the OS disk, not by VM "Capture"
+  - **Specialized**: VMs created from this image are completely configured and do not require parameters such as hostname and admin user/password

 When you create an image from a VM

   - this image contains all managed disks associated with the VM, including *both OS and data disks*
   - you could create hundreds of VMs from this managed custom image without the need to copy or manage any storage account